stardazed/stardazed.github.io/_posts/2017-01-03-tiling-light.md

 }
 {% endhighlight %}

-Even though the second block has several nested loops, it is a series of linear traversals of the grid data and the relatively short span lists for each row.
+Even though the second block has several nested loops, it traverses the grid data linearly once and iterates over the relatively short span list each cell, and the span list is updated only once per row.

 ### Future Work